MIKLIUM/MIKLIUM/api/search/README.md

 ### Types of the Information

-As you have already noticed, the API returns two types of information: `small` and `large`.
+As you have already noticed, the API returns two types of information: `short` and `long`.
 How are they different?
-Information marked `small` is obtained from a brief description of the site from the search engine.
-And the `large` information is already the full text from the site.
+Information marked `short` is obtained from a brief description of the site from the search engine.
+And the `long` information is already the full text from the site.

 ### Choosing the Right Information Format

-* You can change the amount of information issued and its type using parameters maxSmallSnippets` (the number of small information for each request (by default 5), `maxLargeSnippets` (the number of large information for each request (by default 2) and `maxLargeSnippetSymbols` (maximum number of characters for one large information (by default 4500).
+* You can change the amount of information issued and its type using parameters maxSmallSnippets` (the number of short information for each request (by default 5), `maxLargeSnippets` (the number of long information for each request (by default 2) and `maxLargeSnippetSymbols` (maximum number of characters for one long information (by default 4500).

-* By setting the parameter `maxSmallSnippets` to 0, you will receive only information with `large` type, full information from sites.
-And by setting `maxLargeSnippets` to 0, you will only receive information with `small` type, brief information.
+* By setting the parameter `maxSmallSnippets` to 0, you will receive only information with `long` type, full information from sites.
+And by setting `maxLargeSnippets` to 0, you will only receive information with `short` type, brief information.

 * The number behind the parameters `maxSmallSnippets` and `maxLargeSnippets` is responsible for the amount of relevant information for each request.
 For example, if we have two quires  in `search`, we set `maxSmallSnippets` to 2, and `maxLargeSnippets` to 1.
-Thus, 4 small information and 2 large will be found: 2 small and 1 large for each request.
+Thus, 4 short information and 2 long will be found: 2 short and 1 long for each request.

-* The parameter `maxLargeSnippetSymbols` is responsible for the maximum number of characters in large information (by default 4500).
-If the limit is increased, the large information will be cut off.
+* The parameter `maxLargeSnippetSymbols` is responsible for the maximum number of characters in long information (by default 4500).
+If the limit is increased, the long information will be cut off.

 ###
 ## What Services Does This API Use?